Professor Amelia Shoemark

 Biography

-In her role as lead clinical scientist at the Royal Brompton Hospital Amelia developed a specialist interest in an inherited cause of bronchiectasis, Primary Ciliary Dyskinesia (PCD) (http://pcdsupport.org.uk/).
-She set up and led a nationally funded laboratory for the diagnosis of Primary Ciliary Dyskinesia from 2007-2017, a position she still holds part time.
+Amelia began her career as an NHS clinical scientist at the Royal Brompton Hospital in London.
+She set up and led a nationally funded laboratory for the diagnosis of Primary Ciliary Dyskinesia (PCD) from 2007-2017, a position she still holds part time.
 Her translational research interests, funded by a personal post-doctoral fellowship from the National Institute of Health Research (NIHR) brought new reliable and affordable tests for PCD with improved diagnostic sensitivity.
-These included the development of a clinically validated panel of immunofluorescent antibodies, development of 3D electron microscopy and in close collaboration with Dr Hannah Mitchison at University College London the identification of more than 10 of the genes now known to cause PCD.
-These translational areas of research have led to numerous publications in high impact journals and a national role out of novel techniques to enhance the diagnostic accuracy for all patients in the UK.
+Along with international collaborators she was instrumental in identification of several of the genes now known to cause PCD.
+She is currently Chair of the BEAT-PCD European Respiratory Society clinical research consortium and chair of the joint ERS/ATS diagnostic guideline committee.

 Research